 Set-SmbServerConfiguration -EnableSMB1Protocol $false

-To disable SMB protocols on an SMB Server that is running Windows 7, Windows Server 2008 R2, Windows Vista, or Windows Server 2008, use Windows PowerShell or Registry Editor.
+To disable SMB protocols on an SMB Server that is running Windows 7, Windows Server 2008 R2, Windows Vista, or Windows Server 2008, use Windows PowerShell, Registry Editor or a GPO.

 Windows PowerShell 2.0 or a later version of PowerShell: